 Look Random Website; I just met you.
 And yeah, you seem like you have a lot to offer, but I'm not going to tell you my mother's maiden name, who my childhood best friend was, or what I had for breakfast this morning.
 That's weird.
 You're weird.

 When writing form copy, it can be easy to just throw something on the page.
-It isn't too hard to make the assumption that if someone makes it to your landing page and the landing page is good, the form won't matter.
+A common mistake to make is assuming that if someone makes it to your landing page and it is a good landing page, the form won't matter.

 2. Submit is familiar, but familiar is boring.